SourLemonVR/JGT-MENU-REMADE/README.md

-This is the second ever mod menu i made! the menu is 100% UND in 05/11/2025
+This is the second ever mod menu i made! the menu is 100% undetected in 05/11/2025
 Have fun with the menu it has crash all!

+it has more then 20 mods that are overpowered, and the mods dont break your game like other mods!

+You need: Bepinex, Plugins folder!

+Installation: download monkey mod mangager

-credits to iidk for the menu template
+credits to iidk